 Confused?
 Fortunately, Android Authority has been in the lab to take a closer look at what’s causing these long charge times.
 The verdict?
 The assumed 30W charging isn’t 30W at all.

-Editor’s note: Google issued a statement on the Pixel 6 series’ charging capabilities following the original publication of this article.
+Editor’s note: The latest Pixel 7 devices exhibit the same charging behavior as described in this article.
+Google issued a statement on the Pixel 6 series’ charging capabilities following the original publication of this article.
 You can find more details below.

 Google Pixel 6 wired charging tested